 Step 2.
 Pick a Location for Your Piano

 Choose a suitable new location for your piano and plan your route from start to finish before you begin to move the instrument.
 Make sure that you have a clear path to your destination.
-Pianos are sensitive to temperature, so if possible, don’t place your instrument near a window or fireplace, so when choosing a new location bear in mind these factors.
+Pianos are sensitive to temperature, so if possible, don’t place your instrument near a window or fireplace.
+When choosing a new location, bear in mind these factors.

 Step 3.
 Locking the Piano Lid

 First of all, position the lid and lock it into place before you start your move, and don’t forget to lock down the keyboard lid if there is one.
 The last thing you want is to have the lid slammed down on your hands.

 You will probably need at least two people and piano castors.
 Place the casters on the bottom of your piano, and when you begin to move, go slowly with one person on each end.
 For safety reasons, one person per 100 pounds is recommended for all upright piano moves.

 Teamwork and positioning are crucial when manoeuvring a piano.
 Be sure each person takes an end, lifts up a different part of the piano at the same time, and lifts firmly underneath the body of the instrument.
 If at any time the piano feels out of balance, just shout’stop!’ and coordinate everyone to gently set the piano down.

 When turning the instrument, always stay on the inside of the turn and keep the back of the piano on the inside of the turn.
 Also, make sure that you are moving your piano endways and not sideways to avoid rolling the instrument over someone’s foot or breaking a leg off of your instrument.
 Protect yourself all the time.